molstar/molstar/src/extensions/volume-segmentor/README.md

 - `BodyLabels` — the per-voxel label store attached to the source `Volume` (`0` = unassigned, `1..255` = body id).
 - `internal/` — pure compute: candidates, label operations, mask computation (extend + cosine soft edge from an exact Euclidean distance transform), export.

-The UI lives in `src/examples/volume-segmentor/` and mirrors the volume-mask example.
+The UI lives in `src/examples/volume-tools/`, on the Segmentor tab of the shared volume tools example.

 ## Usage